hubverse-org/hubDocs/docs/source/user-guide/tasks.md

 Target metadata is an array in the [tasks.json](#tasks-metadata) schema file that defines the characteristics of each target.

 It is composed of the following fields:
-* `target_id`: a short description that uniquely identifies the target.
+* `target_id`{.codeitem}: a short description that uniquely identifies the target.
-* `target_name`: a longer, human readable description of the target, which could be used as a visualization axis label.
+* `target_name`{.codeitem}: a longer, human readable description of the target, which could be used as a visualization axis label.
-* `target_units`: the unit of observation used for this target.
+* `target_units`{.codeitem}: the unit of observation used for this target.
-* `target_keys`: a set of one or more name/value pairs that must match a target defined in the `task_ids` section of the schema.
+* `target_keys`{.codeitem}: a set of one or more name/value pairs that must match a target defined in the `task_ids` section of the schema.
 Each value, or the combination of values if multiple keys are specified, defines a single target value.
-* `description`: a verbose explanation of the target, which might include details on the measure used for the target or a definition of 'rate', for example.
+* `description`{.codeitem}: a verbose explanation of the target, which might include details on the measure used for the target or a definition of 'rate', for example.
-* `target_type`: the target’s statistical data type.
+* `target_type`{.codeitem}: the target’s statistical data type.

 The following table lists the possible values for `target_type` and the `output_type` with which they can be used.
 We note that for the binary data type row, mean and median `output_type` are X'ed for definitional consistency, but in practice the hubverse recommends using pmf or sample `output_type` as a more natural way to represent these values.